lhotanok/actor-github-issues-to-slack/README.md

-# Github Issues To Slack
+# Github issues to Slack